 As I was not happy with the sizes of my partitions and had nothing to loose, I’d backed-up my configuration files at github.
 I’ve decided to do a fresh install of NetBSD 8.0 on my laptop.

 When I did this for the first time, I remember I’d to collect bits and pieces from different places, some of which were rather old and outdated.
 So I’ve decided to write this stuff down and publish it here.

 Hope that it helps anyone looking to install and configure NetBSD as a laptop/desktop daily driver, if it helps one single soul, I’d be happy!

-I got this old, 2013 laptop from the garbage without a hard drive, but with a 4GB RAM chip.
+I got this old, 2013 laptop without a hard drive, but with a 4GB RAM chip.

 How large should the hard drive be?

 Looking on the web and asking a few questions, I came to the conclusion that NetBSD wouldn’t require that much for a full install.

 So I bought a 30GB SSD for $20 and placed it in this laptop.
 Then, I installed NetBSD 8.0 from an usb, as described in “The Guide”, https://www.netbsd.org/docs/guide/en/